 - FICO Score 5: Derived from information at Equifax.
-Especially popular for auto loans, credit cards, and mortgages.
+Especially popular for auto loans and mortgages.

-- FICO Score 8: Blends information from all three bureaus.
-Rewards people for making on-time payments and keeping low balances, while penalizing people for delinquency and opening too many accounts.
+- FICO Score 8: Popular for credit cards, FICO Score 8 is the first FICO score to combine information from all three bureaus.
+This score rewards people for making on-time payments and keeping low balances, while penalizing people for delinquency and opening too many accounts.

 Among consumers, FICO Score 8 is the most commonly used scoring model.
 When someone quickly checks their credit score on an app or website, what they see is Score 8.
 People with high FICO 8 scores qualify for low-interest credit cards.
 However, this score alone won't satisfy mortgage lenders.
 Big-money lenders want to know your FICO Score 5.